JeckySamani/JeckySamani/README.md

 - 📱 Android Developer

-- 💡 I love to explore new technologies
+- 💡 I love to explore new technologies.

 - ⚡ Fun fact I like to playing game.